 The University at Albany hold dual AACSB accreditation in accounting and business.
 The School of Business of University at Albany, State University of New York offers intensive MBA programs with six concentration options: marketing, Human Resource Information Systems, Entrepreneurship, Cyber Security, Finance and Information Technology Management.
 Full-time students complete the program in two years while part-time students may choose to complete it in two to six years.
 The Evening MBA program offered by the institution requires a total of 48 credit hours out of which 12 credits are dedicated towards elective subjects.
 Full-time students gain hands-on experience by participating in mentorship, research projects and field projects of their choice.

-New York MBA Career and Job Outlook
+New York MBA Salary and Job Outlook

 According to the Bureau of Labor and Statistics website, Management occupations and Business Financial Operations occupations head the list of employment opportunities in New York area.
 These are two of the major occupational groups in the state, and there is ample opportunity for a successful career in this arena provided you are trained at a reputed school with a comprehensive online MBA program.
 New York heads the list of top paying states for professional employed in the Management cadre, and this is another reason to opt for an MBA degree in the state, whether you do it online or on campus.